wxsd-sales/unbook-workspace-macro/README.md

 ### Meeting Title Keywords

-We may want to leave high priority meeting booking unmonitored so we can use the Meeting Title keyboard profile to disable monitoring in this case.
+We may want to leave high priority bookings unmonitored so we can use the Meeting Title keyboard profile to disable monitoring in these cases.
 It is also possible to monitor these booking with different timer delays if required

 ```js
 {